 Online Gambling in Pennsylvania

 Pennsylvania approved online casinos as a part of a large gaming reform bill passed in 2017 that also legalized sports betting (online and in-person), online poker and online lottery games.
-The Pennsylvania Gaming Control Board has already approved a handful of online gaming licenses and the first casino sites should be launching shortly.
+The Pennsylvania Gaming Control Board is in charge of approving online gambling licenses and state law enforces a minimum age of 21 to play online.

 Pennsylvania’s online gaming market is shaping up to be fairly competitive with most of the state’s casinos applying for internet casino licenses.
-So far, the following casinos have applied for online gaming licenses:
+A growing number of online casinos are now live in PA.